ryan-hk-koo/know_thy_art_part_2/README.md

 # Purpose
 We aimed to create a playground for individuals who have a passion for art or are keen to learn more about it
-- **Know Thy Art Continuation**: We added an audio component to assist visually impaired individuals
+- **Know Thy Art**: We added an audio component to assist visually impaired individuals
 - **Speech To Art to Speech**: Taking inspiration from Text-to-Image and Image-to-Text AI models, we ventured a step further to enable the creation of art through speech and then to translate the art back into speech descriptions.
 This empowers blind individuals to craft their own artworks and understand them through auditory descriptions
 - **Art Chatbot**: Introduced to allow users to pose specific questions about art that aren't addressed by our other services, facilitating a deeper exploration of art